TACC/coe-332-sp25/docs/unit07/intro_to_redis.rst

   greater scalability.
 It would be difficult to scale a relational database to contain the HTML of all websites on the internet or even all tweets ever published.

+ACID?

+ACID Explained

+A - Atomicity	"All or Nothing" — the entire transaction succeeds or the whole thing is rolled back.
+Transferring money between bank accounts — either both debit & credit succeed, or neither happens.
+C - Consistency	Data must always move the database from one valid state to another.
+A transaction can't leave the database in an invalid state.
+After a money transfer, both account balances should reflect the right amounts — no negative balances unless the system allows overdrafts.
+I - Isolation	Transactions should not interfere with each other, even if they happen at the same time.
+If two people try to buy the last ticket for a concert at the same time, only one should succeed — transactions shouldn't "step on each other's toes."
+D - Durability	Once a transaction is committed, it’s permanent, even if there’s a crash or power loss.
+After you confirm a hotel booking, that reservation is safely stored — even if the server crashes right after.

+Quick Analogy

+Imagine you’re ordering food online — the ACID properties make sure:

+* Atomicity: Your payment and order both succeed, or neither does (you aren’t charged without an order placed).
+* Consistency: The restaurant’s inventory reflects your order — if you order a burger, the burger count goes down by 1.
+* Isolation: If two people order the last burger at the same time, only one actually gets it.
+* Durability: Even if the system crashes, your order stays confirmed.

 For the projects in this class, we are going to use Redis, a simple (NoSQL) "data structure" store.
 There are a few reasons for this choice: